-Santa Paravia and Fiumaccio is an early managerial simulation created initially by George Blank for the TSR-80 in 1978.
-The source code of the game (written in BASIC) was published in SoftSide magazine.
-One year later the game was released for the Apple II, Texas Instruments TI-99/4A and Commodore PET.
+Santa Paravia and Fiumaccio is an early managerial simulation created by George Blank for the TSR-80 in 1978.
+The game's source code (written in BASIC) was published in SoftSide magazine.
+One year later, the game was released for the Apple II, Texas Instruments TI-99/4A, and Commodore PET.

-You are a prince of an Italian city-state in 1400, and your goal is becoming a king (or queen).
-You need to manage the supplies of grain, decide how much of it will be sold and how much will be given to the serfs.
-The money will be required to purchase additional lands, armies, structures like mills, or big palaces and cathedrals.
-If your colony grows, you will advance in rank (to Count, to Marquis, Duke, etc.).
+You are a prince of an Italian city-state in 1400, and your goal is to become a king (or queen).
+You need to manage the supplies of grain and decide how much of it will be sold and how much will be given to the serfs.
+The money will be required to purchase additional lands, armies, and structures like mills, big palaces, and cathedrals.
+If your colony grows, you will advance in rank (to Count, Marquis, Duke, etc.).
 Several players can challenge themselves in hot-seat mode.

-We are offering you the Amiga game, which runs on floppy only so that you will need some patience.
-Remember to use the Save State of the emulator to save your progress.
+We offer you the Amiga game, which runs on a floppy.
+In this case, you can use the Save State of the emulator to save your progress.

 Review by: Manu

 PDF Manual - Language: English - Size: 3.96 Mb